pepstock-org/Charba/readme.md

  * change `Travis` configuration in order to use `JDK11` to compile the project and install `NodeJs12` in order to be compliant with new restrictions of `SonarCloud`.That means that Charba is compilable also on `JDK11` but it will be release on `JDK8` in order to be consumed by applications which are still using `JDK8`.
  * create `ItemSortCallback` interface in order to be extended by legend and tooltip callback interfaces.
  * remove static cache for canvas patterns and gradients creation, going to a cache for each canvas object factory in order that every factory must manage own objects.
+ * add `groups` method to `RegExpResult` in order to get the object to refer to certain token by string that a regular expression matches.
+ * add `cloneTo` method to `NativeObject` in order to clone the object using the `Object.assign` native method.

 License
 -------